 Post-tenure review is not a reconsideration of the faculty member's tenure status.
 Instead, it is a comprehensive five-year performance review that occurs after an individual is tenured.
-This post-tenure performance review is more comprehensive and concerns a longer time perspective (at least five years) than the annual performance reviews; posttenure review feedback also comes from multiple peer and administrative perspectives, rather than from the perspective of one administrative head as is the case in annual reviews.
+This post-tenure performance review is more comprehensive and concerns a longer time perspective (at least five years) than the annual performance reviews; post-tenure review feedback also comes from multiple peer and administrative perspectives, rather than from the perspective of one administrative head as is the case in annual reviews.

 Post-tenure review provides both retrospective and prospective examination of performance, taking into account that a faculty member probably will have different emphases and assignments at different points in his or her career.
-It is directed toward career development and a multi-year perspective of accomplishments and plans for professional development.
+It is directed toward a career development and a multi-year perspective of accomplishments and plans for professional development.

 The primary evidence to be considered by review committees/administrators for post-tenure review consists of the five most recent annual evaluations and a current curriculum vitae (see KSU Faculty Handbook Section 3.12 for the review process and portfolio instructions).
+Three or more positive annual evaluations are necessary but are not sufficient to guarantee a positive decision.
 Post-tenure review also considers the broader peer and administrator perspectives provided by members of the College Promotion and Tenure Committee and by administrative levels of review.
+Faculty who have three or more unsatisfactory annual evaluations (not achieving/not meeting expectations) will be considered as candidates for remediation.

 Post-tenure review will result in an assessment of the strengths and weaknesses in the quality and significance of a faculty member's performance in the context of individual roles and responsibilities.
-The overall outcome of the performance will be assessed on a five-point scale:
+The overall outcome of the assessment will be categorized as either: